-What is the best siding choice in Dallas-Fort Worth Texas?
+What is the Best Siding For My Home in Dallas-Fort Worth Texas?

 Today’s modern siding comes in a variety of materials and colors.
-Including maintenance free options like CraneBoard Solid Core acrylic laminated vinyl siding.
-Engineered wood siding from Diamond Kote and LP SmartSide.
-As well as Fiber Cement siding.
-Each has advantages and disadvantages depending on the scope of your project.
-Plus each differs in the initial investment vs long term costs.
+Including low maintenance options like Align Composite Siding, Prodigy Stack Lap Laminated Vinyl Siding, CraneBoard Solid Core Acrylic Laminated Vinyl Siding and more.
+Also, there are great engineered wood siding products like Diamond Kote Stack-Lap and LP Smart-Side.
+As well as High Maintenence options like Fiber Cement.
+Each has advantages and disadvantages depending on the vision of your project.
+Plus each differs in the up front investment vs long term costs.

 The problems with your current siding.

 Like many Texas homeowners.
 You may be experiencing years of decaying siding and water intrusion into your home.
-The unseen damages can be costly if not addressed.
-Here are some examples of what we see during our on site consultations.
+The unseen damages can be extremly expensive if not addressed quickly.
+Here are some examples of what we see during our on-site consultations.

 • Bad siding installation.
-This is the number one thing that we see on Texas homes, and the reason for siding failures.
+This is the number one problem that we see on North Texas homes, and a big reason for siding failures.

 • Accessory trim not sealed to the siding allowing water to get behind the siding.